Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Background on CLE and LQG

-\begin{remark} It follows from the proof of \cite[Corollary 3.10]{hrv-disk} that if \eqref{eq:seiberg} holds, then the boundary length $\nu_h(\partial \D)$ has finite moments of sufficiently high order such that \eqref{eq:reweighted-measure} is well-defined as a probability measure.\footnote{\,There is a typo in the statement of \cite[Proposition 3.2]{hrv-disk} where there is an incorrect minus sign in the exponent of the Poincaré metric at an interior point; in our setting the correct definition to make things consistent with the remainder of \cite{hrv-disk} is given above where the exponent on the conformal radius is negative.} Note that the cited corollary is for the case $\Lambda=0$ but having $\Lambda>0$ is only making the expectation smaller; note however that we require $\alpha_i<Q_\gamma$ such that $\mu_{h_*}^\gamma(\D)<\infty$.
+\begin{remark} It follows from the proof of \cite[Corollary 3.10]{hrv-disk} that if \eqref{eq:seiberg} holds, then the boundary length $\nu_h(\partial \D)$ has finite moments of sufficiently high order so that \eqref{eq:reweighted-measure} is well-defined as a probability measure.\footnote{\,There is a typo in the statement of \cite[Proposition 3.2]{hrv-disk} where there is an incorrect minus sign in the exponent of the Poincaré metric at an interior point; in our setting the correct definition to make things consistent with the remainder of \cite{hrv-disk} is given above where the exponent on the conformal radius is negative.} The cited corollary is for the case $\Lambda=0$ but having $\Lambda>0$ is only making the expectation smaller; however we require $\alpha_i<Q_\gamma$ such that $\mu_{h_*}^\gamma(\D)<\infty$.
 We also remark that in the setting of no bulk points ($A=\emptyset$) and $\beta_j=\gamma$ for all $j\in B$ we need to have $\#B\geq 3$ in order for \eqref{eq:seiberg} to be satisfied. \end{remark}

-One natural question that arises is what the relationship between a Liouville field with no bulk singularities but three $\gamma$ boundary singularities and a Liouville field with one $\alpha$ bulk singularity and one $\gamma$ boundary singularity is.
-The following proposition answers this by specifying how to add in the extra $\alpha$ singularity and what change of coordinates to apply subsequently.
+One natural question is whether there are relations between disks with different singularities.
+The proposition below resolves this question in the special case where we show how to construct a Liouville field with one $\alpha$ bulk singularity and one $\gamma$ boundary singularity by starting with a Liouville field with no bulk singularities and three $\gamma$ boundary singularities, forgetting two of the boundary marked points and sampling a bulk singularity essentially from the $\alpha$-LQG measure.
 In Section \ref{sec:ssw} and in Section \ref{sec:disk}, this proposition will be key as it allows us to explicitly compute some partition functions and in particular establish their finiteness.

 \begin{prop} Consider distinct and counterclockwise oriented points $w_a,w_b,w_c\in \partial \D$.
-Whenever $w_a=\widetilde{w}_a,\widetilde{w}_b,\widetilde{w}_c$ are distinct, let $\psi_{\bm{\wt{w}}}\colon \D\to \D$ be the unique conformal or anticonformal transformation mapping $(\widetilde{w}_a,\widetilde{w}_b,\widetilde{w}_c)$ to $(w_a,w_b,w_c)$.
+Whenever $w_a=\widetilde{w}_a,\widetilde{w}_b,\widetilde{w}_c$ are distinct, let $\psi_{\bm{\wt{w}}}\colon \D\to \D$ be the unique conformal or anticonformal transformation mapping $\bm{\wt{w}} = (\widetilde{w}_a,\widetilde{w}_b,\widetilde{w}_c)$ to $\bm{w} = (w_a,w_b,w_c)$.
 Then

 where $c_{\bm{w}}=\exp(-(G(w_a,w_b)+G(w_b,w_c)+G(w_c,w_a))/2)$.
 Moreover, if $\alpha<2$ we also have

 \end{prop}

 The key in the proof of the proposition above is the following elementary change of variables result.
 It will allow us in the proof of the proposition to switch from an integral over an interior point to an integral over two boundary points.